 Antarctica is one of the only places in the world where you can’t just book a flight and show up to explore on your own.
-You’ll need a minimum of ten days and sign up for a cruise in order to visit.
+You’ll need a minimum of 10 days and to sign up for a cruise in order to visit.
 So what is it really like to visit Antarctica?
-I joined Chimu Adventures’ Discover Antarctica Cruise to find out:
+I joined Chimu Adventures’ Discover Antarctica Cruise to find out.

 Day One: Departure

 The vast majority of Antarctic cruises leave from Ushuaia, a port city at the very bottom of Argentina.
 I recommend that you give yourself a few days’ buffer before your ship departs, in case of flight delays, cancellations, or lost luggage.
 You don’t want to miss the boat, and Ushuaia (particularly the nearby Tierra del Fuego National Park) offers plenty to do while you wait to board.
 Arriving early will also give you a chance to recover from jet lag and travel before you set off on your cruise.

 My boat, the Ocean Atlantic, boarded between 2:00 p.m. and 4:00 p.m. on departure day.
 Our captain opted to wait out a storm in the Drake Passage, so we set sail around 9:00 p.m.
 This meant a smoother ride without sacrificing time, since we wouldn’t be battling wind and high waves.

 Once you’ve cruised through the Beagle Channel, you enter the Drake Passage, a large open body of water between South America’s Cape Horn and the South Shetland Islands.
 Since there is no land around the Drake Passage to deflect storms, the waters here can be very rough.
 Fortunately, we had excellent luck and mostly calm seas.